t0mpr1c3/DAKexport/README.md

-My tentative suggestion is to use Knitscheme as an intermediate format, at least initially, so that we can test pipelines from `.png` files and Knitspeak to Designaknit.
+My tentative suggestion is to use Knitscheme as an intermediate format, at least initially, so that we can test pipelines from `.png` files and Knitspeak to DAK.
 This would take advantage of existing pattern collections (e.g. https://github.com/AllYarnsAreBeautiful/ayab-patterns, https://stitch-maps.com/patterns/).